bharathprabakaran/ReFit/README.md

 #### Dataset

-1. The BraTS-2020 dataset can downloaded from this [link](https://www.med.upenn.edu/cbica/brats2020/data.html)
+1. The BraTS-2020 dataset can downloaded from this [link](https://www.med.upenn.edu/cbica/brats2020/data.html).
-2. The preprocessed and 3-fold cross-validation split of prostate DECATHALON dataset WSS-CMER's link. [link](https://github.com/gaurav104/WSS-CMER).
+2. The preprocessed and 3-fold cross-validation split of prostate DECATHALON dataset WSS-CMER's [link](https://github.com/gaurav104/WSS-CMER).

 Basic dataset folder structure, using Prostate dataset as an exemplary.
 (Note: Make sure to change the dataset directory accordingly inside the config file )